NervanaSystems/ngraph/doc/sphinx/source/build-a-functiongraph.rst

       primitive types.
 They are specified by a shape and an primitive type for the elements.

       ..
-TODO add Doxy links corresponding to these tensor view types
+TODO add Doxy links corresponding to these tensor view types' APIs or use the literalinclude better

    -  **Tuple types** These are cartesian product types for tuples of tuples and tensors, described by a sequence of tuple types and